What is addiction?

 Each withdrawal syndrome is specific to a particular addictive substance and may be accompanied by signs of a physiological disorder.
 Withdrawal is one of the indicators of addiction.
-The start and course of withdrawal is limited in time and depends on the type and dose of the substance used immediately before stopping or reducing consumption.
+The start and course of withdrawal are limited in time and depend on the type and dose of the substance used immediately before stopping or reducing consumption.
 In general, the characteristics of withdrawal are the opposite of those of acute intoxication or overdose.

 Read Also: What Are the Most Common Illegal Steroids?

-Opiate withdrawal syndrome is accompanied by a runny nose (rhinorrhea ), tearing (excessive tears), muscle pain, chills, goosebumps and, within 24-48 hours, muscle and stomach cramps.
+Opiate withdrawal syndrome is accompanied by a runny nose (rhinorrhea ), tearing (excessive tears), muscle pain, chills, goosebumps, and, within 24-48 hours, muscle and stomach cramps.
 The compulsive drug-seeking desire is still very pronounced and persists even after the physical signs have subsided.

-The signs of cannabis withdrawal are related to the regulation of “endocannabinoids” in the central nervous system: irritability or even aggression, anxiety, sadness or even depression, restlessness, sleep disturbances and reduced appetite.
+The signs of cannabis withdrawal are related to the regulation of “endocannabinoids” in the central nervous system: irritability or even aggression, anxiety, sadness or even depression, restlessness, sleep disturbances, and reduced appetite.
 These signs of craving and their severity are very similar to those of smoking cessation, although sleep disturbances appear to be more pronounced in cannabis.

-withdrawals caused by stimulants are less well defined than withdrawals from depressants of the central nervous system.
+withdrawals caused by stimulants are less well-defined than withdrawals from depressants of the central nervous system.
 The phenomenon of depression is always significant and is associated with a state of discomfort and emotional instability.

 Alcohol withdrawal syndrome is characterized by tremors, anxiety, restlessness, depression, nausea, and malaise.
 It occurs 6 to 48 hours after alcohol withdrawal and disappears within 2 to 5 days if there are no complications.
 However, it can be complicated by seizures and can progress to delirium (known as “delirium tremens”).

 Sedative withdrawal has many similarities with alcohol withdrawal.
-However, it can also be associated with muscle pain and cramps, perceptual distortions and changes in body image.
+However, it can also be associated with muscle pain and cramps, perceptual distortions, and changes in body image.